DIVISIBILITY GAME

 - 36 and 63 are both divisible by 9 so they both score 2 points.

-TWOS AND THREES or TWOS AND FIVES or TWOS, THREES AND FIVES or SEVENS AND ELEVENS are variants of the game that can be played using the same rules.
+Other variants of the game played using the same rules include TWOS AND THREES or TWOS AND FIVES or TWOS, THREES AND FIVES or SEVENS AND ELEVENS .
 You will find that, when 2 is included, you quickly score more points, so you could play that you need 24 points to win, or even 36 points.
 Other variants include divisibility by 13 using any two or three, four, five or six of the prime numbers from 2 to 13.

 THREE DICE VARIANTS: Playing any of these games with 3 dice, and 3-digit numbers, will be even more challenging.
 The same rules are used and you score according to the power of the number used in the game that divides the number thrown on the dice.